-Finally, you can buy and sell bitcoins using several real world currencies (EUR, USD ..) using several exchanges such as:
+Finally, you can buy and sell bitcoins using several real-world currencies (EUR, USD ..) using several exchanges.

 We have found samples that install the Bitcoin daemon in the victim but the most frequently used technique is adding a piece of code that connects to a mining pool (public or private) to mine bitcoins.

 Once the system got infected the Bitcoin client bitcoind was installed in the system.
-The Zeus variant was using the configuration file from:
+The Zeus variant was using a different configuration file from: